logo

 When I finally got to fixing the fence, I heard Mr. Harris approaching.

-"Mr. Harris," I sighed in relief, "you're a lifesaver.
+"Mr. Harris, you're a lifesaver.
 I think this fence has a grudge against me."

 He chuckled, setting down his toolbox.